 Does creating a new durable power of attorney cancel the old one?

 Not automatically.
-The new document must clearly state that it replaces earlier versions.
+The new document must clearly state that it replaces/revokes any earlier version(s).

 How often should a durable power of attorney be reviewed?